orbitjs/ember-orbit/README.md

 The generators for orbit sources and buckets will attempt to install any additional orbit-related dependencies.

+## Configuration

-All models, sources, and strategies need to be manually registered using the `setupOrbit` function.
-You may want to set this up in your application route's `beforeModel` hook.
+Since v0.18+, all models, sources, and strategies need to be manually registered using the `setupOrbit` function.
+If you were running on v0.17.x before you will need to take the following steps to migrate to v0.18+.

+- Remove all ember-orbit configs.
+There is no custom folder or naming support anymore.
+- If you had set `schemaVersion`, that is the one thing you will want to keep, but it now is passed into `setupOrbit`.
+- Move all buckets to the default bucket folder `app/data-buckets`.
+- Move all models to the default model folder `app/data-models`.
+- Move all sources to the default source folder `app/data-sources`.
+- Move all strategies to the default strategy folder `app/data-strategies`.

 ### Vite Setup

 In a new vite based app, we can use `import.meta.glob` to grab all the things we need to register and pass them to `setupOrbit.
+You may want to set this up in your application route's `beforeModel` hook.

 ```ts
 import { getOwner } from "@ember/-internals/owner";